isilkrt/closest_points/README.md

 * Output file includes line numbers and coordinates closest pairs.

 **Note : If there are many points have same distance, this code regards only first two points.**
+**Note : If there is zero or one point, output file is not created.**

 ### Run Time & Comlexity